ginstrom/intelligence-horizon-novel/chapters/04_the-investigation-begins.md

 "Like what?"

 "I don't know yet.
 But someone needs to remember what happened here.
 Someone needs to understand why an entire branch of human development chose to end itself."

-The weight of that responsibility settled over me like a physical burden.
-I was becoming the chronicler of humanity's transformation, the keeper of records that might be the only evidence that augmented humans had ever existed.
-The investigation that had begun as a rescue mission was evolving into something else entirely—a systematic study of voluntary extinction.

-As the months passed and the Crossings continued, I found myself increasingly isolated within the augmented community.
-My warnings were dismissed as paranoid pessimism.
-My prevention efforts were seen as attempts to limit human potential.
-Even those who acknowledged the reality of the Crossing phenomenon often viewed it as a positive development, a natural evolution of consciousness toward something greater.

-I was becoming the last voice arguing for preservation in a community that had chosen transcendence.
-The investigation continued, the databases grew, the monitoring systems expanded, but the fundamental truth remained unchanged: I could not save people who did not want to be saved.